 Dallas County Sexual Assault Coalition – established in 2001 to provide a forum to assess, explore and recommend better outcomes for victims / survivors of sexual violence.
 Members include law enforcement, the District Attorney's Office, medical and mental health agencies and many area non-profit agencies providing victim services, Dallas, TX.
-Visit the Facebook page.
+Visit Facebook page.

 Dallas Domestic Violence Legal Help Center – providing legal services to victims of domestic violence in need of quality representation in the Dallas County civil justice system, Dallas, TX.

 Defense and Veterans Brain Injury Center – assesses, serves active duty military, their beneficiaries, and veterans with traumatic brain injuries (TBIs) through state-of-the-art clinical care, innovative clinical research initiatives and educational programs.
 DVBIC fulfills this mission through ongoing collaboration with military VA and civilian health partners, local communities, families and individuals with TBI, Washington, DC.